-The coupled cluster quadratic response function is at present implemented for the coupled cluster models CCS, CC2 and CCSD.
+The coupled cluster quadratic response function is at present implemented for the coupled cluster models CCS, CC2, CCSD, and CC3.
+Note that dispersion coefficients for third-order properties are at present not implemented at the CC3 level.

 The response functions are evaluated for a number of operator triples (given using the .OPERAT, .DIPOLE, or .AVERAG keywords) which are combined with pairs of frequency arguments specified using the keywords .MIXFRE, .SHGFRE, .ORFREQ, .EOPEFR or .STATIC.
 The different frequency keywords are compatible and might be arbitrarily combined or repeated.
 For dispersion coefficients use the keyword .DISPCF.